kimdurante/gis-workshop-waml-template/content/collectionassessment.md

 ## Creating a Collection

 All data layers must belong to at least one collection.
+GIS data are often acquired as collections.
+The concept of a collection when applied to these kinds of data can sometimes be vague and might include: data purchased from vendors, georeferenced maps, open data downloaded from a website/portal, or scholarly research data.

 ### Assessing the Collection

-GIS data are often acquired as collections.
-The definition of a collection as it applies to these kinds of data can be quite vague and might include one or more layers purchased from vendors, georeferenced maps, open data downloaded from a portal or website, or scholarly research data.

 Survey the contents of the collection to check for things such as: